Home

 Who Owns stUSDT?

-stUSDT is an independent project and is not affiliated with Tether (USDT), as clarified by a spokesperson from Tether.
-The protocol operates on the TRON network and claims to have partnerships with other crypto projects linked to Justin Sun, like HTX (formerly Huobi) and JustLend, as well as MetaMask and TrueUSD (TUSD).
-On-chain data indicates a significant concentration of stUSDT associated with addresses under the control of Justin Sun, particularly on his HTX platform.
+stUSDT is an independent project that, according to a spokesperson from Tether, has no affiliation with Tether (USDT).
+The protocol operates on the TRON network and claims partnerships with several crypto ventures linked to Justin Sun, such as HTX (formerly Huobi), JustLend and TrueUSD (TUSD).
+On-chain data shows a significant amount of stUSDT associated with addresses controlled by Justin Sun, particularly within his HTX platform.

-Despite its growth and the substantial value of assets it has under its custody, stUSDT is currently facing scrutiny regarding its governance and transparency.
-Questions have arisen about its actual affiliations and the legitimacy of its partnerships, particularly after Tether's public denial of any relationship with the stUSDT protocol.
+Despite its growth and the substantial assets it manages, stUSDT is under scrutiny regarding its governance and transparency.
+Concerns have been raised about its actual affiliations and the legitimacy of its claimed partnerships, especially after Tether publicly denied any relationship with the stUSDT protocol.

 Is stUSDT Safe?